 Step 3: Praise And Reward Your Puppy When They Pee Outside

-When you house train your young puppy, it is important to praise and reward them when they pee outside.
+When you house-train your young puppy, it is important to praise and reward them when they pee outside.
 This will help them associate good things with going to the bathroom outside and encourage them to continue doing so.

-Make sure to praise your puppy enthusiastically and give them a treat or some other type of reward.
+Praise your puppy enthusiastically and give them a treat or some other type of reward.

 Step 4: Be Patient And Have A Consistent Schedule